itzikbs1/OS_task1/README.md

   ./copy file_1 file_2
   ```

-copy symbol link to file_2 (if file1link is a symbol link) :
+copy symbol link to file_2 (if file1link is a symbol link) - Question 3:

    ```
   ./copy file1link file_2
    ```

+As a result of this run, the file file_2 will have the name of the file to which the link symbol points.

 •	**_`encode.c:`_** The implementation of the 'main' which links the various encode functions.

 •	**_`decode.c:`_** The implementation of the 'main' which links the various decode functions.

-•	**_`codec1.c:`_** Implementation of the encode and decode functions which transfer the string from lowercase to uppercase and vice versa.
+•	**_`codec1.c:`_** Implementation of the encode and decode functions which transfer the string from lowercase to uppercase and vice versa - Question 4a.

 **How to run**: